Dessi McEntee, MS, DABT

-With a Fractional Chief Development Officer, you gain embedded, senior development leadership across the full arc of your program — from early discovery decisions through IND submission and into the clinic.
+Bringing me on as a Fractional Chief Development Officer means early-stage biotechs gain embedded, senior development leadership and execution across the full arc of your program — from early discovery decisions through IND submission and into the clinic.

 This role goes beyond advice.
-It means owning your nonclinical strategy end to end, executing studies with precision, authoring INDs built on defensible interpretation, and making sure every development decision holds up twice: under FDA scrutiny, and the day an investor opens your data room.
+It means owning your nonclinical strategy end to end, orchestrating execution across your CROs and experts, authoring INDs built on defensible interpretation, and making sure every development decision holds up twice: under FDA scrutiny, and the day an investor opens your data room.

 Whether your program needs end-to-end development oversight, IND-enabling study design, hands-on CRO leadership, regulatory ownership, or a development story that funds your next round, fractional leadership gives you the same ownership and accountability expected of a full-time Chief Development Officer — without the full-time hire.